openapi-generators/openapi-python-client/README.md

 > For more usage details run `openapi-python-client --help` or read [usage](usage.md)

 ### Using custom templates

 This feature leverages Jinja2's [ChoiceLoader](https://jinja.palletsprojects.com/en/2.11.x/api/#jinja2.ChoiceLoader) and [FileSystemLoader](https://jinja.palletsprojects.com/en/2.11.x/api/#jinja2.FileSystemLoader).
 This means you do _not_ need to customize every template.
-Simply copy the template(s) you want to customize from [the default template directory](openapi_python_client/templates) to your own custom template directory (file names _must_ match exactly) and pass the template directory through the `custom_template_path` flag to the `generate` and `update` commands.
+Simply copy the template(s) you want to customize from [the default template directory](openapi_python_client/templates) to your own custom template directory (file names _must_ match exactly) and pass the template directory through the `custom-template-path` flag to the `generate` and `update` commands.
 For instance,

 ```
 openapi-python-client update \